What’s New for 2019

 Madhouse Oyster Farm – Oyster farming demonstration and programs on Hooper’s Island.

-National Folk Festival – One of America’s largest, most prestigious, and longest-running celebrations of arts, culture, and traditional arts celebrations in the country.
-The Festival will bring as many as six stages of continuous music, a dance pavilion, traditional crafts, regional food, storytelling, parades, and folk life demonstrations to Downtown Salisbury.
+National Folk Festival – One of America’s largest, most prestigious, and longest-running celebrations of arts, culture, and traditional arts in the country.
+The Festival will offer as many as six stages of continuous music, a dance pavilion, traditional crafts, regional food, storytelling, parades, and folk life demonstrations to Downtown Salisbury.
 This large scale, three-day outdoor event is free to the public, September 6-8, 2019 & September 11-13, 2020.

 OC Air Show – Flying along the Ocean City beach and Boardwalk will showcase the US Navy Blue Angels, June 15-16, 2019.